Advanced Diploma in Counselling of Children and Young People Using Creative Arts

 Beaumont Estate, Burfield Road, Old Windsor, Nr.
 London, Berkshire SL4 2JJ (Details)

 - 2nd – 4th February 2018

 - 23rd – 25th March 2018

 - 13th – 15th July 2018

 - 7th – 9th September 2018

-This course is designed for all Counsellors trained at level 5 in working with adults who want to work with Children and Young People and who want the title of Certified Creative Arts Counsellor for CYP.
+This course is designed for all Counsellors trained at level 5 in working with adults who want to work with Children and Young People and who want the title of Certified Creative Arts Counsellor of Children and Young People.